flowr-analysis/flowr/wiki/Interface.md

    }
    ```

-   The `ExampleInfo` interface holds the structure of the data that is to be counted.
-Due to the vast amount of data processed, information like the name and location of a function call is not stored here, but written to disk (see below).
+   The `initialExampleInfo` type holds the initial values for each counter that you want to maintain during the feature extraction (they will usually be initialized with 0).
+The resulting `ExampleInfo` type holds the structure of the data that is to be counted.
+Due to the vast amount of data processed, information like the name and location of a function call is not stored here, but instead written to disk (see below).

    Every new feature must be of the [`Feature<Info>`](https://github.com/Code-Inspect/flowr/tree/main/src/statistics/features/feature.ts) type, with `Info` referring to a `FeatureInfo` (like `ExampleInfo` in this example).
 Next to a `name` and a `description`, each Feature must provide: